KenjiOhtsuka/note/development/java/spring/spring_2018.md

 ---
 layout: page
+title: Spring Framework (2018)
 ---

 # Spring

 ## History

-22 years ago, it started to use java for enterprize application.
+22 years ago, it started to use java for enterprise application.

 2003, Rod Johnson created Spring for enterprise java tech, and EJB.